 - Use positive self-talk.
 Coping statements is one of the best ways to ease panic attacks.
-Tell yourself that “I’m doing a good job right now, I’ll be fine” and “I’ve been here before and I was safe”.
-You can also say “Everything is alright, this will pass.”
+Tell yourself that “I’m doing a good job right now, I’ll be fine” and “I’ve been here before, and I was safe”.
+You can also say, “Everything is alright, this will pass.”

 - Acknowledge your panic attack.
 Sometimes, it’s best not to fight a panic attack.
-Instead of resisting the feelings of dread, acknowledge your feelings and let it pass.
-For example, if you have a panic attack before a speech, tell yourself that your fear is valid, but that it will soon pass.
+Instead of resisting the feelings of dread, acknowledge your feelings and let them pass.
+For example, if you have a panic attack before a speech, tell yourself that your fear is valid, but it will soon pass.
 If you’re driving and feel a sense of worry, stop by the side of the road and take a deep breath.
 Accept that you’re afraid, but don’t let your worries get to you.
 Follow the first two steps (relax) and let panic attack take its full course.
-When you do this, you deprive the panic attack on what it feeds on – fear!
+When you do this, you deprive the panic attack of what it feeds on – fear!

 - Think of the end.
 Experts say a panic attack will only last for 3 minutes.
 Use this knowledge and look forward to the end of your panic attack.
 Knowing that there’s an end to how you’re feeling reassures you that everything will turn out fine.

 Rebekah Borucki suffers from panic attacks.
 In this video, she shares her personal solution to calm herself.
 Listen to her four-minute remedy.
 I hope it works for you too (4:00)!